 Terrain: Beach, Sand

 White Hills is a beach just south of Mandurah that many cars drive up and down each day.
 It is particularly good for fishing and snorkeling.
-White hills isn’t very smooth and is great for practicing and mastering speed control.
-If you find a good speed, the bumps on the beach wont be so noticeable.
+White Hills aren’t very smooth and are great for practicing and mastering speed control.
+If you find a good speed, the bumps on the beach won’t be so noticeable.

 To extend your adventure from white hills, you can drive south to Preston Beach and then Myalup Beach.
 Although, make sure its low tide and the sand is in decent condition and fairly compacted, otherwise you may run into a bit of trouble.